 Dozens of state, county and local governments are exercising options during the ongoing pandemic that allow them to postpone requests for government records.

-With the obstacles that telecommuting and continuing to process open records during the pandemic present, many of our customers faced the new challenge of continuing to adapt to the changing deadlines for records requests.
+With the obstacles that telecommuting and continuing to process open records during the pandemic present, many of our clients faced the new challenge of continuing to adapt to the changing deadlines for records requests.

 In another scenario, the employee processing the request may do their part and reach out to the requester for more information or to collect payment, but the time frame to receive a response could take months.
 With this, many employees found themselves with idle requests, while requests appear to be past due even though they were unable to continue to process them.